Jacksonville Public Library: History

-The Jacksonville Public Library had its beginnings with May Moore and Florence Murphy.
-These two women started the Jacksonville Library and Literary Association in 1878, which was populated by various prominent Jacksonville residents and which sought to create a free public library and reading room for the city.
+The Jacksonville Public Library had its beginnings when May Moore and Florence Murphy started the Jacksonville Library and Literary Association in 1878.
+The association was populated by various prominent Jacksonville residents and sought to create a free public library and reading room for the city.

-Moore and Murphy's Association succeeded in establishing their free public reading room, Jacksonville's first, in the winter of 1878–1879.
-It was located in the Astor Building, on the corner of Bay and Hogan, and was manned by librarian James Douglas.
-Here visitors could find books, papers and periodicals.
+Moore and Murphy's association succeeded in establishing their free public reading room, Jacksonville's first, in the winter of 1878–1879.
+It was located in the Astor Building, on the corner of Bay and Hogan, and was overseen by librarian James Douglas.
 In 1883, the Jacksonville Library and Literary Association was reorganized and renamed the Jacksonville Library Association.
-The new Association built Jacksonville's first public library building, described as "a neat one-story frame building having a steep roof and a small entrance porch in front facing Adams Street."
+The new association built Jacksonville's first public library building, described as "a neat one-story frame building having a steep roof and a small entrance porch in front facing Adams Street."

-This building was replaced in 1894 by a new building that the Association shared with the Board of Trade and the Elks Club.
-This building, on the northeast corner of Main and Adams, housed Jacksonville's public library until 1901, when the May 3 fire destroyed it.
+This was replaced in 1894 by a new building that the association shared with the Board of Trade and the Elks Club.
+This building, on the northeast corner of Main and Adams, housed Jacksonville's public library until 1901, when it was destroyed in a fire May 3.

 Carnegie Library

 Help for rebuilding came in 1902 in the form of Andrew Carnegie, who offered $50,000 for a new library, provided that the city had a building site and appropriated at least $5,000 a year for library support.
 Between 1883 and 1929, Carnegie funded 2,509 libraries in the United States and Europe.

 Carnegie believed cultural organizations, such as libraries, helped raise up the working class.
-Carnegie never provided total funding for any project; he believed local authorities should make their own effort and demonstrate the self-determination to which he attributed his own spectacular success.
-The strings attached to the Carnegie gift were that the community provide the site, and that the elected officials—the local government—promise to pay to staff and maintain the library, guaranteeing to spend annually at least 10 percent of the amount of the original Carnegie gift.
+He never provided total funding for any project; he believed local authorities should make their own effort and demonstrate the self-determination to which he attributed his own spectacular success.
+The strings attached to the Carnegie gift were that the community would provide the site, and that the elected officials—the local government—promise to pay to staff and maintain the library, guaranteeing to spend annually at least 10 percent of the amount of the original Carnegie gift.
 The community was required to draw from public funds to run the library—not use only private donations.
 Carnegie wanted these libraries to be part of the fabric of public life and the responsibility of the community.
 Only those determined to sustain them and make them grow would receive a Carnegie gift.

-Jacksonville agreed, and the city council put the issue to local voters in 1902, and it narrowly passed 640 to 627.
-In January 1903 the city passed an ordinance establishing a free public library and the city council appointed a public library board of nine men, led by Duncan Fletcher.
+Jacksonville agreed, and the city council put the issue to local voters in 1902.
+It narrowly passed, 640 to 627.
+In January 1903 the city passed an ordinance establishing a free public library, and the city council appointed a public library board of nine men, led by Duncan Fletcher.

 The building was designed by New York City architect Henry John Klutho.
 Klutho rebuilt Jacksonville after the Great Fire of 1901.
-Klutho's style of architecture is known as the Prairie School.
-Although Klutho's work was influenced by that of Frank Lloyd Wright and Louis H. Sullivan, it was his own.
+His style of architecture is known as the Prairie School.
+Although his work was influenced by that of Frank Lloyd Wright and Louis H. Sullivan, it was his own.